 The Quality Assurance Process aims to assure the quality of the project deliverables and the quality of the deliverables' review process.
 To this end, it aims to establish an effective baseline for the project's quality controls and a secure means of achieving deliverables that are fit for purpose.
-The Quality Assurance Plan has been presented in detail in Deliverable D8.5.
+The Quality Assurance Plan has been presented in Deliverable D8.5 and further updated in D8.6.
 Here, we provide a summary of the main principles that must be followed to ensure that quality is ensured at all stages of the project.